amosyeboah/Cybersecurity-Portfolio/README.md

 I’m driven by a strong desire to protect people and digital assets from cyber threats.
 There’s a deep sense of purpose in working to secure systems and help individuals and organizations stay safe in an increasingly digital world.
 Cybersecurity allows me to blend technology with meaningful impact.

 🧑‍💻 My Career Goals
 My starting point is to become a Security Operations Center (SOC) Analyst, where I’ll monitor, detect, and respond to cyber incidents.
-Over time, I aim to grow through continuous learning, certifications, and hands-on experience — ultimately becoming a top-level cybersecurity expert making strategic contributions to the field.
+Over time, I aim to grow through continuous learning, certifications, and hands-on experience — ultimately becoming a top-level cybersecurity expert as Chief Information Security Officer (CISO) Leading and managing an organization's entire cybersecurity strategy.

 🧠 Key Concepts I’ve Learned So Far
 Through the certificate program, I’ve developed a strong foundation in cybersecurity principles, including: